Andrettin/Wyrmsun/readme.txt

 - The alchemy bench is now attacked when right-clicking on it.
 - Pathfinder improvements.
 - Fixed issue with workers not properly repairing and harvesting when using rally points.
+- The game now no longer pauses if Alt+Tabbing from it.

 * Quests
 - The armor of the Chieftain's Hall is now zero in the On the Vanaquisl mission, to avoid too much waiting being necessary for destroying the Vana Tribe's hall.